Routes to turbulence in Taylor-Couette flow: Subcritical route to turbulence

-The laminarisation boundary of turbulent spots has been measured by many authors experimentally \cite{Coles1965,Andereck1986,Litschke1998,Bottin1998,meseguer2009instability,Burin2012,avila2013high,klotz2022phase} and in DNS \cite{barkley2005computational,meseguer2009instability,berghout2020direct}.
-These measurements are summarised in Fig.~\ref{fig:subcrit}, where the lowest \ReS for turbulence survival is shown as a function of \ROmega.
-Recall that $\ROmega=0$ corresponds to exact counter-rotation and the first measurement point here corresponds to plane Couette flow, with $\ReS\approx1300$ \cite{Bottin1998}; recall that $\ReS=4\Reynolds$, where \Reynolds is the Reynolds number commonly defined for plane Couette flow.
-This is followed by the experiments of Klotz~\etal for extremely narrow gap ($\rratio=0.997$) and stationary inner cylinder, with $\ReS\approx1320$ and $\ROmega=0.003$.
-As \ROmega is increased and cyclonic rotation is added, higher \ReS is required to sustain turbulence.
-As shown in Fig.~\ref{fig:subcrit}, experimental data from various studies collapse well into a single curve despite the wide ranges covered in curvature $\rratio\in[0.789,1]$ and in Reynolds numbers ($Re_i\in[-1000,1200]$ and $Re_o\in[-50000,-1200]$).
-One exception to this are the transition points obtained by Burin \& Czarnocki \cite{Burin2012} for wide gaps, $\rratio=0.73$ and $0.55$ (the latter not shown in the figure).
-For a fixed experimental apparatus, wider gaps mean lower \aspratio, which combined with the increased \ReS required for subcritical transition leads to end-wall effects being very significant.
-These end-effects greatly perturb the primary flow and may trigger subcritical transition \cite{Burin2012} or even result in linear instabilities \cite{AGLM08,Avila2012,lopez2016subcritical}.
+Recall that $\ROmega=\num{0}$ corresponds to exact counter-rotation and the first data point (lowest $\ROmega$) here corresponds to PCF flow with $\ReS\approx\num{1300}$~\cite{Bottin1998}, which we calculated as $\ReS=4\Reynolds$, where \Reynolds is the Reynolds number commonly defined for plane Couette flow.
+This is followed by the experiments of Klotz \etal~\cite{klotz2022phase} for an extremely narrow gap ($\rratio=\num{0.997}$) and stationary inner cylinder with $\ReS\approx\num{1320}$ and $\ROmega=\num{0.003}$.
+As \ROmega is increased and cyclonic rotation is added, higher \ReS are required to sustain turbulence.
+As shown in Fig.~\ref{fig:subcrit}, experimental data from various studies collapse well into a single curve despite the wide ranges covered in curvature $\rratio\in[0.789,1]$ and in Reynolds numbers ($\Rei\in[\num{-1000},\num{1200}]$ and $\Reo\in[\num{-50000},\num{-1200}]$).
+One exception to this are the transition points obtained by Burin \& Czarnocki~\cite{Burin2012} for wide gaps, $\rratio=\num{0.73}$ and \num{0.55} (the latter not shown in the plot, as it corresponds to much larger \ROmega).
+For a fixed experimental apparatus, wider gaps result in lower \aspratio.
+In combination with the increased \ReS, which is required for subcritical transition, this leads to end-wall effects becoming very significant for the laminarisation boundary.
+In that case, the end-walls greatly perturb the laminar base state and may trigger subcritical transition~\cite{Burin2012} or even result in linear instabilities~\cite{AGLM08, Avila2012, lopez2016subcritical}. \mod{For channel flow, it has been recently shown that end-walls destabilise laminar-turbulent bands and can cause relaminarisation~\cite{Kohyama2022, Wu2022}.}

-The collapse of the data illustrate the suitability of the parametrisation introduced by Dubrulle \etal~\cite{Dubrulle2005} and demonstrate that the specific case of stationary outer cylinder (with $\ROmega=1/\rratio-1$) does not exhibit some form of singularity, as Fig.~\ref{fig:map}(a) may initially suggest.
-This point is further confirmed by the experiments of Coles \cite{Coles1965}, who continued the laminarisation curve from the counter-rotating to the co-rotating regime.
-Note also that curvature influences the laminarisation boundary only indirectly through \ROmega, at least up to $\rratio\gtrsim0.789$ as as shown by the experiments of Litschke \& Roesner \cite{Litschke1998}.